seankross/the-unix-workbench/docs/05-Bash-Programming.md

 inside of the loop that corresponds to an element in the sequence you provide after `in`, starting with the first element of the sequence, followed by every subsequent element.
-Valid sequences include brace expansions, explicit lists of strings, arrays, and command substitution.
+Valid sequences include brace expansions, explicit lists of strings, arrays, and command substitutions.
 In this instance we're using the brace expansion `{1..3}` which we know expands to the string `"1 2 3"`.
 The code executed in each iteration of the loop is written between `do` and `done`.
 In the first iteration of the loop, the variable `$i`